robwgoss/Software-Engineer-Group-5/README.md

 **HOW TO RUN LOCALLY**

+*SETUP DATABASE CONNECTION*

+=> IMPORTANT STEP : FOLLOW THIS SHORT VIDEO TUTORIAL TO ACCESS DATABASE FROM HEROKU LOCALLY : https://www.youtube.com/watch?v=f76zBj_M5JY

-First clone the respository, this repo does not have node_modules installed so that proccess is within the client and server setup.
+Clone the respository, this repo does not have node_modules installed so that proccess is within the client and server setup.

 *Server*

-1) Navigate to the top-level project folder in terminal.
+1) Navigate to the top-level project folder (/Software-Engineer-Group-5) in terminal in the IDE of your choice (VSCODE RECOMMENDED).

+2) Run the command `npm install` to install the node_module.

-2) Run the command `npm install nodemon` to install the node_modules for the server.
+3) Run the command `npm install nodemon` to install the other node libraries for the server.
+(Don't skip this step, or you will face errors)

-3) Run the command `nodemon index` to start a local server.
+4) Run the command `nodemon index` to start a local server.

 *Client*

-1) Navigate to the `client` folder in a new terminal.
+1) Navigate to the `client` folder in a NEW terminal in the IDE of your choice (VSCODE RECOMMENDED).

 2) Run the command `npm install` to install the node_modules for the client, then run `npm install react-router-dom`.